SwingGuy1024/Blog/Bad Uses of Optional.md

 (This won't help for most types.)

-The cleanest way to avoide this bug is by avoiding the use of Optional class member at all:
+The cleanest way to avoid this bug is by avoiding the use of Optional class member at all:

     public class AuthenticationResult {
         // ...
-        private Integer lockoutDuration; // No loner wrapped in Optional
+        private Integer lockoutDuration;                        // No longer wrapped in Optional

         public Optional<Integer> getLockoutDurationOpt() {
             return Optional.ofNullable(lockoutDuration);
         }

         public Integer getLockoutDuration() {
-            return lockoutDuration;
+            return lockoutDuration;                             // No need for null checking }
-        }

         public void setLockoutDuration(lockoutDurationOrNull) {
-            lockoutDuration = lockoutDurationOrNull;
+            lockoutDuration = lockoutDurationOrNull;            // No need for null checking }
-        }
     }